 How to Make Both Grilled and Crunchy Monte Cristo Sandwiches

-When Dennis was younger, his dad would pack jam and cheese sandwiches for camping and fishing trips.
-They might not have been the most pristine sandwiches, but they kept well.
-Later in life, he was introduced to the Monte Cristo sandwich–still the same jam and cheese, but these had ham and mustard added in and were either grilled or fried.
-It was an upgrade to the classic grilled cheese sandwich we never knew we needed.
-Here’s what makes them so good:
+Later in life, I was introduced to the Monte Cristo sandwich–still the same jam and cheese, but these had ham and mustard added in and were either grilled or fried.

 • Not your ordinary grilled cheese!
 It’s more than just grilled cheese, and it tastes so much better with the addition of ham combined with cheese, raspberry jam, and mustard between two slices of bread fresh out of the grill or fryer.